2021 Victorian Government refugee and asylum seeker internship program

 All organisations have a responsibility to ensure trans, gender-diverse and non-binary employees have a safe and supportive environment to work in, but the public sector has an opportunity to set the standard for inclusive and safe workplaces across Victoria.

-This guide is just one of the ways we are delivering on our commitment in the Victorian Government’s 10-year ‘Pride in our future’ LGBTIQ+ strategy.
+This guide is just one of the ways we are delivering on our commitment in the Victorian Government’s 10-year ‘Pride in our future’ LGBTIQA+ strategy.

 The guide has been developed to align with Victoria’s Charter of Human Rights and Responsibilities and gender affirmation provisions already in the Victorian Public Service (VPS) enterprise agreement.
 Organisations under this agreement should adapt their policies and guides about gender affirmation to align with this guide.

-We developed the guide in consultation with the Victorian Government departments and other government agencies, Industrial Relations Victoria, the Community and Public Sector Union, the Commissioner for LGBTIQ+ Communities, Victorian Human Rights and Equal Opportunity Commission, the Victorian public sector LGBTIQ+ Pride Network and other staff pride networks, as well as with the generous time and lived experience of trans, gender-diverse and non-binary employees.
+We developed the guide in consultation with the Victorian Government departments and other government agencies, Industrial Relations Victoria, the Community and Public Sector Union, the Commissioner for LGBTIQA+ Communities, Victorian Human Rights and Equal Opportunity Commission, the Victorian public sector LGBTIQA+ Pride Network and other staff pride networks, as well as with the generous time and lived experience of trans, gender-diverse and non-binary employees.

 Read the guide